-In fact, it can make hot backups of Hyper-V virtual machines to multiple destinations, like LTO tape drives or NAS devices, and without any limitation on the number of virtual machines and data size.
+In fact, it can make hot backups of Hyper-V virtual machines to multiple destinations, like LTO tape drives or NAS devices, Clouds or FTP, and without any limitation on the number of virtual machines and data size.

 Among the most important features of Iperius for this backup type, there are:

 - Very easy to configure and scheduling of automatic backups